er1cstotle/lighthouse/lectures/w2d2/notes.md

 both of these functions are asyncronous
 - they throw their callbacks in the event queue
 - they are not precise.
 They will execute the callback roughly after the specified time.
+- they both use the callback pattern to implement the async behaviour.
+- it is important to note that NOT all callbacks are async.

+### I/O

+- This is one thing that node typically handle async.
+It is one of those non-javascript operations I referred to above
+- short for input/output.
+Typically used to discuss when a program is communicating with "the outside world" perhaps an external data source like a database

+### Event loop

+- This is not a topic for today but I thought it important to touch on quickly
+- The event loop is what enables Javascript's asynchronous behavior
+- The loop pulls things out of the event queue and runs the task then goes back to the queue etc...

 # 3. FS 10m